in2code-de/in2studyfinder/readme.md

 `npm install`

-The required development dependencies are defined in the `package.json`:
+The required development dependencies are defined in the `accessibility/package.json`:

-`
-"devDependencies": {
-"pa11y-ci": "^4.0.1",
-"html-validate": "^9.7.1"
+`"devDependencies": { "pa11y-ci": "^4.0.1", "html-validate": "^9.7.1" }`
-}
-`

 ### Running the Tests

 Before running the tests, define the URLs and file paths that the tools should check.
-Then run:
+Then go to accessibility directory and run:

 `npm run test:a11y`

-This command performs a complete accessibility check (Pa11y + HTML-Validate) and produces a merged report located at `a11y-reports/full-a11y-reports/full-a11y-report.json.
+This command performs a complete accessibility check (Pa11y + HTML-Validate) and produces a merged report located at `accessibility/reports/full-a11y-reports/full-a11y-report.json.

 ### Pa11y Setup